 a) Substantially different from other IEEE 802 standards.

-802.15.4 inherently supports wireless sensor and control in low data rate applications.
+IEEE 802.15.4 inherently supports wireless sensor and control in low data rate applications.
 Applications that will use the Medical Body Area Network (MBAN) spectrum will be for the transmission of data and most likely be for sensing and may also be used for controls.
-However without this amendment 802.15.4 will not support the new MBAN spectrum allocation.
+However without this amendment IEEE 802.15.4 will not support the new MBAN spectrum allocation.

 b) One unique solution per problem (not two solutions to a problem).

-The proposed amendment to 802.15.4 will provide a solution for the use of the MBAN spectrum that makes use of existing silicon solutions and targets both on and off body applications.802.15 TG6 is also addressing BAN and is specifically targeting both low to high data rates for on body applications.
+The proposed amendment to IEEE 802.15.4 will provide a solution for the use of the MBAN spectrum that makes use of existing silicon solutions.

+The proposed amendment to IEEE 802.15.4 targets both on and off body applications.

+IEEE 802.15.6 is addressing communication in the vicinity of, or inside a human body.

+The proposed amendment to IEEE 802.15.4 will address low data rate applications.

+IEEE P802.15.6 is targeting significant high data rates and lower power consumption applications.

+The proposed amendment to IEEE 802.15.4 will not address specific absorption rates (SAR), IEEE P802.15.6 may take SAR into consideration.

 c) Easy for the document reader to select the relevant specification.

-The proposed amendment for 802.15.4 will be clearly identified as a specification for the MBAN spectrum.
+The proposed amendment for IEEE 802.15.4 will be clearly identified as a specification for the MBAN spectrum.

 4. TECHNICAL FEASIBILITY